 3. If the pastors prayerfully decide to continue the process, the church members should be informed of the prospective deacon’s desire to serve.
 This is not a popularity contest, but rather a serious process by which members of the church affirm those who desire to serve as deacons, or identify clear reasons why the candidate does not meet one or more of the biblical requirements (Acts 6:5).

-majority vote from the pastors.
-In case of their only being two
+appointed with a majority vote from the pastors.
+In case of their

 D. Practical Deacon Ministry

-of the church share the calling and burden of caring for one another, but the
+share the calling and burden of caring for one another, but the deacons serve

-deacons serve in an official capacity to coordinate, organize, and ensure that
+in an official capacity to coordinate, organize, and ensure that those in need

 1. Deacons not only see that needs are being adequately met, they also lead the process of strategizing and stabilizing the long term benevolence care needs of people in the church as needed.
 The goal is to help transition people with greater needs to a place of stability and self-reliance.